CluedIn-io/CluedIn.Documentation/_docs/40-Governance/Subject-Access-Requests/Subject Access Requests.md

  - Pseudonimisation (Generate a masked version of data that you do not have consent for)
  - Delete (Delete all records associated with this subject)

-For these operations to fulfil their role, the respective Mesh API's must be implemented.
+For these operations to fulfill their role, the respective Mesh API's must be implemented.
 Each operation above may generate many mesh api commands.
 These mesh commands are only generated and queued.
 By default, CluedIn will not run these individual commands until a product owner of that data has manually instructed CluedIn to do so in the Pending Changes tab on the entity pages of the modified records in CluedIn.